Workflows

 The WfRun

 A WfRun is a LittleHorse API Object that represents a running instance of a WfSpec.
-Each WfRun is uniquely identified by a WfRunId, which you can pass to the LittleHorse Server when running the WfSpec or which can be autogenerated for you by the LittleHorse Server.
+Each WfRun is uniquely identified by a WfRunId, which you can pass to the LittleHorse Kernel when running the WfSpec or which can be autogenerated for you by the LittleHorse Kernel.

 The WfRun follows the logic defined in the WfSpec and results in TaskRuns, UserTaskRuns, and other LittleHorse API Objects being created throughout its lifecycle.